 Vaginal hyperplasia is an exaggerated response by the vaginal tissue to estrogen during certain phases of the estrus (heat) cycle.
 The vaginal tissue becomes swollen and may protrude through the vulva, or external female genital organ, as a tongue-shaped mass.

 Vaginal hyperplasia is most common in young intact female dogs and is thought to be caused by estrogen stimulation.
 There is a genetic predisposition to developing vaginal hyperplasia.

-The breeds most commonly affected include the Labrador retriever, Chesapeake Bay retriever, boxer, English bulldog, mastiff, German shepherd, St. Bernard, Airedale, springer spaniel, walker hound and Weimaraner.
+The breeds most commonly affected include the Labrador retriever, Chesapeake Bay retriever, boxer, Bulldog, mastiff, German shepherd, St. Bernard, Airedale, springer spaniel, walker hound and Weimaraner.

 What to Watch For

 Signs of Vaginal Hyperplasia in Dogs may include:

 - A protrusion of a round tissue mass from the vulva